edzzn/khalilstemmler-blog/src/pages/articles/typescript-domain-driven-design/ddd-frontend.md

 There are some really good use cases where it makes sense to lean on some of the DDD concepts, in a front-end context.

-Here are a few tactics that I've had a role in the application of and that I've interacted with recently.
+Here are a few tactics that I've applied in a previous role.

 ### Hydrating domain models